 While anyone can start a blog and begin publishing content, this doesn’t necessarily guarantee that the blog will be successful.
 Producing an effective blog takes time, commitment, and effort.
 Here are some key things bloggers need to consider in order to thrive:

-- Always have a calendar: Creating a content calendar is often important for bloggers, as it helps to ensure they’re frequently publishing fresh pieces for their audience to enjoy.
+- Always have a calendar: Creating a content calendar is often important for blog owners, as it helps to ensure they’re frequently publishing fresh pieces for their audience to enjoy.
 You can determine how frequently you need to publish new blogs by checking other competing brands’ patterns in your industry.

 - Assess the competition: Take the time to check out the blogs being produced by competing brands for insights into the kind of content you should be writing.
 You can use these blogs for inspiration, as well as to look for “content gaps” for topics they haven’t covered.

-- Explore monetization opportunities: If you want to make money blogging, you’ll need to explore a range of options.
+- Explore monetization opportunities: If you want to grow your blog and make money blogging, you’ll need to explore a range of options.
 You might decide to include ads on your website, or you could work with a company to refer consumers to their website.

 - Learn about SEO: Blogs need to be able to appeal to both human readers and search engines.
 Learning about the basics of SEO, such as how to use keywords and links, should improve your blog’s ranking potential, and generate more opportunities.